cosmos/game-of-stakes/README.md

 ### Welcome to the Launch of Game of Stakes.

-You are part of large experiment in computer science.
-Today we will be launching the largest Byzantine Fault Tolerant network in history.
+You are about to be part of largest experiment in byzantine fault tolernant computer science.
+Today you an going to help launh the largest Byzantine Fault Tolerant network in history.

-This is the first large scale adversarial BFT network ever.
+This be is the first large scale adversarial BFT network ever.

 This will network will be the first demonstration of cartel behavior and censorship in an incentivized network.